Join millions of Canadians who have already trusted Loans Canada

 To Check The Accident History

-Secondly, you’ll be able to check the vehicle’s accident history and what kind of damages it has endured.
-Moreover, you’ll be able to check if any professional maintenance had been done.
+A vehicle’s accident history will tell you what kind of damages the car has endured in the past.
+Moreover, you’ll be able to check if any professional maintenance has been done.
 This can tell you exactly what kind of problems the car has had and will have as well as if the car was used responsibly.

 To Check For Illegal Odometer Rollback

-Thirdly, some private sellers or dealerships roll back the odometer even if it is illegal to do so.
-These sellers typically do so to increase the car’s value.
-Checking your vehicle’s history report will ensure you don’t fall for these sneaky sellers.
+Some private sellers may roll back the odometer as a way to increase the car’s value.
+This is illegal and can leave you paying more for a car than what it’s worth.
+Checking your vehicle’s history report will ensure you don’t fall for these scams.

 To Check The Ownership History

-Lastly, being able to check the ownership history is essential in understanding how your vehicle was handled in the past.
-You’ll be able to check how long they kept it for and what regions it’s been driven which should give you an idea about the car’s life expectancy.
+Checking the ownership history is essential in understanding how your vehicle was handled in the past.
+You’ll be able to see how long the previous owner kept the car and where it was driven, which should give you an idea about the car’s life expectancy.

-Ways To Obtain The Car History Report In Canada
+Ways To Obtain A Car History Report In Canada

 There are a few platforms you can use to get your car history report in Canada.
 While some are free, others come with a fee.